xo/xo/README.md

                          only generate code for tables matching all of these regular expressions --exclude-tables EXCLUDE-TABLES
-                         don't generate code for tables matching any of these regular expressions --fk-mode FK-MODE, -k FK-MODE
+                         don't generate code for tables matching any of these regular expressions --extra TYPES
+                         generate *Extra fields for all given types --fk-mode FK-MODE, -k FK-MODE
                          sets mode for naming foreign key funcs in generated Go code [values: <smart|parent|field|key>] [default: smart]
   --use-index-names, -j